abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## GGA-PBE table (oncvpsp NC pseudos)

-Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference, non-linear core correction is always included except for pseudos in which the all-electron (AE) core is too localized (mentioned in the text) or pseudos with 1s in valence.
+Unless explicitly noted otherwise, all pseudos have been generated using the neutral ground-state configuration as reference, non-linear core correction is always included except for pseudos in which the all-electron (AE) core is too localized (mentioned in the text) or pseudos with 1s in valence.
 Pseudos with the GW tag have good logarithmic derivatives up to 6 H.

 ## H

-  * H.in: Default version uses one p-projector to improve transferability.
+  * H.in: Default version with one p-projector to improve transferability.
 Can be used for GW.
-    Using v_p as local part produces vloc(q) with high Fourier components at large q
+    Using v_p as local part produces vloc(q) with high Fourier components at large q.

 ## He

-  * He.in: Default version uses one p-projector to improve transferability.
+  * He.in: Default version with one p-projector to improve transferability.
 Can be used for GW.
-    Using v_p as local part produces vloc(q) with high Fourier components at large q
+    Using v_p as local part produces vloc(q) with high Fourier components at large q.

 ## Li